angeloski/vagrant-spark-hadoop-cluster/README.md

 The project is a fork of [Jee Vang's vagrant project](https://github.com/vangj/vagrant-hadoop-2.4.1-spark-1.0.1).
 A similar project which only sets up a cluster of 4 nodes without Spark/Hadoop is [this Binh Nguyen's project](https://github.com/ngbinh/spark-vagrant).
 A basic tutorial for setting up Vagrant on a single VM can be found [here](http://thegrimmscientist.com/2014/12/01/vagrant-tutorial-spark-in-a-vm/).

+# To Do
+1. Make sure each Spark project has dependencies in a requirements file, and install those dependencies during VM setup.